PetraGuy/CMEECourseWork/CMEEMiniProject/Documents/MiniProj3.md

 ##3.4 Computing languages

-R was the main language used in this project, although there is no reason, in terms of functionality, why python could not be used.
-A large benefit in R was that it can easily be used in conjunction with R markdown which then provide a mechanism for easily producing pdf documents with an interactive document.
-In addition, the data was provided by, and the results prepared for, members of the ecological community, where R is the most common package being used.
-Python was used for some data preparation in order to full fill the criteria of the project, but R would have been equally suitable.
+R was the main language used in this project within Rstudio, [@R]  although there is no reason, in terms of functionality, why python could not be used.
+A  benefit of  R was that it can easily be used in conjunction with R markdown, which is used by the data providers and who may want to modify the model.
+If the focus of the project had been machine learning itself, the caret package [@caret] would have been more efficient than the methods written here; it provides hundreds of algorithms, training options, plotting and cross fold validation all wrapped up within its functions.
+The package would allow more thorough and robust models to be produced.

+A bash script was used to compile the markdown file, which has the benefit of allowing neater folders.
+For example, compiling within Rstudio will not always retrieve images from folders other than the working directory.
+Using bash means he image files can be stored outside the Code directory and moved in and out when compiling.

+Python was used to run the bash script to full fill the criteria of the project, but this was not necessary and perhaps not in the spirit of using the best tool for the job.
+A better use for python could have been the initial data wrangling.

  R markdown was used as it provides the same functionality as Latex, allowing the use of latex commands directly within the document, but with the added benefit of being a dynamic document that is commonly used by other researchers in ecology.

 #4.Data exploration.